lzbgt/saint-cai-crawler/NOTES.md

 Paid chapters return `chapStatus = -2` unless you present cookies from an account that has purchase rights.
 The crawler now accepts browser cookies:

 1. Export the cookies for `reading.sc.zzstep.com` (and `eshu.sc.zzstep.com`) from your browser in **Netscape** format; the popular [cookies.txt](https://chromewebstore.google.com/detail/cookies-txt/cclelndahbckbenkjhflekkdglbagkjg) extension works well.
+2. Copy the exact reader URL you see in the address bar when you open a paid chapter (it usually contains your `UserName` and a long `token=...` query parameter) and pass that to `--url`.
+Do **not** substitute placeholders here.
-2. Run the crawler with `--cookie-file /path/to/cookies.txt` (or repeat `--cookie name=value` for ad‑hoc additions).
+3. Run the crawler with `--cookie-file /path/to/cookies.txt` (or repeat `--cookie name=value` for ad‑hoc additions).
-3. Optional: override the HTTP user agent via `--user-agent "My UA"` if your target site is sensitive to agent strings.
+4. Optional: override the HTTP user agent via `--user-agent "My UA"` if your target site is sensitive to agent strings.

 Cookies from the supplied file are reused for both the initial `requests` session and the Playwright browser context, so any authenticated resources (full chapters, protected images) are fetched with the same privileges as your browser session.

+> ⚠️ In older iterations of this project we bundled a static `getChapCore.js` that always reported `chapStatus = 1`.
+The crawler now evaluates the **live** inline script straight from the reader page, so paid chapters will return `chapStatus = -2` unless your cookies and query parameters match a fully authorized session.

 What you get:
 - Default run (single chapter): `output/chapter.json`, `output/chapter.md`, and `output/images/`.